gem5bootcamp/lps2024/slides/03-Developing-gem5-models/05-modeling-cores.md

 ---

-From "decoder-ns.hh.inc", youi can see the generated class definition for the `Lw` instruction:
+From "decoder-ns.hh.inc", you can see the generated class definition for the `Lw` instruction:

 ```cpp
     class Lw : public Load